leesaye/project-23-marc-copy/README.md

 ## How the TA can Test the features:
 1. Visit our deployed website here: https://personalcrm.netlify.app/

 	1. Since we are using the free tier of our deployment services, it may take a while for our services to startup the first time as our server shutdowns after 15 minutes of inactivity.
+You may be seeing a loading screen for aprox 1-2 mins or a request may take a while to get sent.

 3. After clicking the link above you will be brought to the log in page.
 	1. You can use the following test user to login